Pharmacy Collect service launches for rapid COVID-19 tests

 THE Health Minister has launched a new ‘Pharmacy Collect’ service which enables people to collect rapid COVID-19 tests from selected community pharmacies.

-“Alongside vaccination and contact tracing, testing is one of the main pillars of protection against the virus,” the Health Minister said.
+“Alongside vaccination and contact tracing, testing is one of the main pillars of protection against the virus,” Robin Swann said.

+“One in three people who have COVID-19 have no symptoms, or are pre-symptomatic.

 “The service supplements the existing workforce testing schemes and other community collect sites, which can all be found using the Sitefinder website.